-(j) The term "State" refers to any State, the Commonwealth of Puerto Rico, the District of Columbia, and any territory or possession of the $United\ States.$ this title or the provision thereof in question.
+(j) The term "State" refers to any State, the Commonwealth of Puerto Rico, the District of Columbia, and any territory or possession of the United States.

-(k) Any reference to any requirement imposed under this title or any provision thereof includes reference to the regulations of the Board under
+(k) Any reference to any requirement imposed under this title or any provision thereof includes reference to the regulations of the Board under this title or the provision thereof in question.

-(1) The disclosure of an amount or percentage which is greater than the amount or percentage required to be disclosed under this title does not in itself constitute a violation of this title.
+(1) The disclosure of an amount or percentage which is greater than the amount or percentage required to be disclosed under this title doe not in itself constitute a violation of this title.